NathanBrownDigital/minimal-mistakes/_posts/2017-11-29-Net-Neutrality-and-the-Republican-Party.md

 ## You’re not repealing “Obama-era” Net Neutrality.
 You’re empowering a select group of companies to segregate online speech, for a profit.
 I have stayed silent.
 Silent while friends demonized friends during Trump vs. Hillary, silent when the ‘First 100 Days’ only polarized their relationships further (some beyond repair), and silent ever since. **Until now.**

 > Silence is not an option when Americans are *intentionally* being driven into a national mindset of **“Us versus Them”** - ‘them’ being fellow Americans, even friends & family.

+I’ve never been into “President-bashing” - not during Clinton, Bush II, Obama, and so far Trump.
+So this is new territory for me - especially since I don’t have a problem with Republicans…I’m just terrified at the moves their nominated President is making that bring America closer to a corporate plutocracy.
 - - - -

 ### Democrats: don’t get too excited by the title